ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 You should see a map with lots of coordinates!

-Now drag "Number of Records" up to the "Marks" panel.
-Click on the little dots next to the colored oval there and select "Size".
+Now drag "Number of Records" up to the "Marks" panel.  **NEWER version may label this field cushman-collection-lat-long-disagg.csv(Count) instead of "Number of Records".** Click on the little dots next to the colored oval there and select "Size".
 What happens?

 Click on Sheet 1 above your map to give your map a good title.